-- Monitoring tools alert parents to their children’s online activity without blocking access and can be used with or without the child’s knowledge.
+You can install monitoring tools to alert you to your children’s online activity without blocking access.
+You can use these programs with or without your child’s knowledge.
 Some software can record which websites a child has visited.
 Other programs display warning messages when children visit certain websites.

 You can set parental controls on almost all mobile devices your child uses, including smartphones and tablets.
 Mobile phone service providers have different options for controlling privacy and usage, filtering content as well as location and monitoring settings.

 Today’s computer operating systems allow parents to turn off features, such as video/image downloading, text messaging and internet access.
 These controls can also be used to limit the number of calls or texts the device receives.
 You can also set time restrictions, usually for either the entire device, specific apps, or both.

 With content filtering, you can block certain websites from your children to allow for safer web browsing.
 These content filters can be installed on either computers or mobile devices.
 Some filters can also limit video access and other multimedia.

 LOCATION MONITORING SYSTEMS

 These controls allow parents to track their children’s whereabouts using GPS systems that are built into devices.
 These are especially useful on mobile devices like phones.
 Not only are they useful for seeing the location of your children, they can help you locate a lost or stolen device.